walchko/ultron/docs/proxmox/time_machine/time_machine_samba.md

 > **WARNING:** Apple appears to have deprecated afp in favor of smb.
 > Although I appear to be able to setup something using `netatalk`,
-> the backups don't appear to be valid (macOS 30GB in size, but
+> the backups don't appear to be valid.

-> in linux only 4Kb in size).
+> **WARNING:** This didn't work either.
+Time machine couldn't reverse
+> through time and show changes.
+It was just stuck on "now".
+The backup
+> appeared to be the correct size, but something is wrong with the
+> sparse bundle

 ```conf
 # cat /etc/samba/smb.conf